255BITS/ai-agent-toolbox/docs/api-reference/tool-use.md

 # Tool Use

 `ToolUse` objects represent invocations of tools by an AI agent.
-They capture:

 - **Tool Name**: Identifier for the registered tool
 - **Arguments**: Key-value pairs of parameters
-- **Execution Metadata**: Context about when/why the tool was called

 ## Structure